jcordtz/load_script/README.md

 In the **parameters.txt** file you must specify the values for PURVIEW_NAME, TENANT_ID, CLIENT_ID and CLIENT_SECRET.

-The format of the init_parameters.txt file is as follows.
+The format of the parameters.txt file is as follows.

 ![parameters](images/parameters.png)